LeoCx1000/snipebot/README.md

 ## Bug Reports

-Please report bugs in the [support server].
+Please report bugs in the issue tracker or [support server].

 ## Contributing